Priestch/document-viewer/docs/learned-knowledge/index.md

+---
+title: The Knowledge I Learned from PDF.js
+---

 # Acknowledge

 > There are critical comments about the PDF.js project, they say it should be easier to integrate the default